Driving Cultural Change Through Design Systems at Etsy

 This work marked the beginning of a larger transformation.
 While still in progress, we saw early wins that reflected the groundwork I laid—building momentum for broader adoption, long-term system maturity, and lasting cultural change.

-• Positioned Collage to support a phased rollout of Etsy’s refreshed brand identity across all supported platforms: web, iOS, Android, and Flutter.
+• Positioned Collage to support a phased rollout of Etsy's refreshed brand identity across all platforms

 Timeline showing planned design system adoption and brand identity refresh efforts from Q3 2024 through 2026.
 Includes surface cleanup, linting, tooling, and coordination for brand rollout, alongside updates to typography, color, motion, and component libraries.